A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Preliminaries

 \section{Preliminaries}

-In this paper we study gauge theory for a smooth $SO(3)$-bundles $P \to U$ where $U$ is some smooth manifold of dimension at most four.
+In this paper we study gauge theory for $SO(3)$-bundles over manifolds of dimension at most $4$.
+Let $U$ be such a smooth manifold and $P \to U$ be a smooth $SO(3)$-bundle.
 As in the usual treatment of $SO(3)$-gauge theory, we modify the definition of gauge transformations as follows.
 The conjugation of $SO(3)$ can be extended to an $SO(3)$-action on $SU(2)$.
-A gauge transformation on $P$ is regarded as $SU(2)$-valued, i.e., a map $g: P \to SU(2)$ satisfying \beqn g(p h) = h^{-1} g(p) h,\ \forall h \in SO(3),\ p \in P. \eeqn Since $\mf{so}(3) \cong \mf{su}(2)$, such $SU(2)$-valued gauge transformations acts on $SO(3)$-connections in the usual way.
+A gauge transformation on $P$ is regarded as $SU(2)$-valued, i.e., a map $g: P \to SU(2)$ satisfying \beqn g(p h) = h^{-1} g(p) h,\ \forall h \in SO(3),\ p \in P. \eeqn Since $\mf{so}(3) \cong \mf{su}(2)$, such $SU(2)$-valued gauge transformations act on $SO(3)$-connections in the usual way.
 Let ${\mc A}(P)$ be the space of smooth connections on $P$ and ${\mc G}(P)$ the space of $SU(2)$-valued smooth gauge transformations.
 The gauge equivalence class of a connection $A\in {\mc A}(P)$ is usually denoted by $[A]$.

 In this paper, when there is no extra explanation, the sequential convergence of smooth objects are always regarded as convergence in the $C^\infty_{\rm loc}$-topology.